gitmark/openai-python-demos/docs/outline.md

 7. **Bearer Token**: A type of access token used in HTTP authentication schemes, particularly important for securing access to AI APIs and cloud services.

-8. **Chat Competions API**: An AI API designed to manage or evaluate structured chat-based interactions or competitions, often in the context of dialogue models or benchmark tasks.
+8. **Chat Competions API**: An industry-standard OpenAI API for chat-based interactions that requires a `messages` array as input and returns a `choices` array with message objects.
+It is well-suited for multi-turn conversations, though the client must supply the full conversation history to maintain context.

 9. **ChatGPT**: An advanced conversational AI developed by OpenAI, widely used in industry for generating human-like dialogue and powering chatbots and virtual assistants.

-10. **Completion Message Content**: The actual body of a message generated or sent in a completion model interaction, representing the natural language text output or input.
+10. **Completion Message Content**: The text body of a message produced by the Chat Completions API, representing the natural language output from the assistant within a structured conversation.

-11. **Completion Message Role**: A tag in a completion model (e.g., user, assistant, system) that defines the speaker’s identity or function in a conversational AI context.
+11. **Completion Message Role**: A tag assigned to a message in a Chat Completions API interaction (e.g., user, assistant, or system) that identifies the speaker’s identity or function in the dialogue.

-12. **Completion Model**: A machine learning model designed to predict and generate text completions based on user prompts, central to many AI text generation tasks.
+12. **Completion Model**: A machine learning model variant used in chat-based interactions via the Chat Completions API.
+It processes the full conversation history and generates contextually appropriate text completions.

 13. **Embedding**: A numerical representation of text or data in a high-dimensional vector space, used in AI to capture semantic meaning and enable similarity comparison.